Budapest Keleti station

-The station stands where Rákóczi út splits to become Kerepesi Avenue and Thököly Avenue.
-Keleti pályaudvar translates to Eastern Railway Terminus.
-Its name in 1891 originates not only for its position as the easternmost of the city's rail termini, but for its original role as a terminus of the lines from eastern Hungary including Transylvania, and the Balkans.
+The station stands where Rákóczi Avenue splits to become Kerepesi Avenue and Thököly Avenue.
+Its name in 1891 originates not only from its position as the easternmost of the city's rail termini, but for its original role as a terminus of the lines from eastern Hungary including Transylvania, and the Balkans.
 In contrast, the Nyugati (western) railway station used to serve lines toward Vienna and Paris.

 Architecture

 The building was designed in eclectic style by Gyula Rochlitz and János Feketeházy and constructed between 1881 and 1884.
 The main façade is adorned with two statues depicting James Watt and George Stephenson.
 Inside the station are frescos by Karoly Lotz.

-Train connections

-The following trains call at this station: